 Tim Ashley – The Guardian

-Alongside my work as a performer, I am also a teacher, and I give masterclasses and seminars in flute playing and contemporary music performance.
+Alongside my work as a performer, I am also a teacher.
+I give masterclasses and lead workshops and seminars in chamber music, ensemble performance and flute playing.
 I was a Visiting Fellow in Performance at the University of Aberdeen 2010 – 2012.
 In 2015 I was appointed as a lecturer and Head of Performance at Bangor University, Wales, a post I held until 2019, and during this time I was also an Honorary Research Fellow at the University of Huddersfield from 2014 -2019.
 I currently teach in the Reid School of Music at the University of Edinburgh.
-Outside of academia I have participated in courses such as the Estalagem da Ponta do sol in Madeira, and also Distat Terra Academy in Argentina.
-I received my PhD from Middlesex University in 2020 – Composer and performer roles in contemporary music: an autoethnographic study.
+Outside of academia I have been invited to teach on courses such as the Estalagem da Ponta do sol residency in Madeira, and also the Distat Terra Academy in Argentina.
+I received my PhD from Middlesex University in 2020.
 As a writer I have contributed to publications for Örat, and the Orpheus Institute.

 “To go directly to the matter in hand: the playing on this disc is sensational..”